gshipley/summitlab14/Chapters/08-Managing_districts.md

 * text editor
 * oo-admin-ctl-district

 Districts define a set of node hosts within which gears can be easily moved to load-balance the resource usage of those nodes.
-While not required for a basic OpenShift Enterprise installation, districts provide several administrative benefits and their use is recommended.
+While not required for a proof-of-concept OpenShift Enterprise installation, districts provide several administrative benefits and their use is essentially required in production.

 Districts allow a gear to maintain the same UUID (and related IP addresses, MCS levels, and ports) across any node within the district, so that applications continue to function normally when moved between nodes in the same district.
 All nodes within a district have the same profile, meaning that all the gears on those nodes are the same size (for example, small or medium).
 There is a hard limit of 6000 gears per district.

 This means, for example, that developers who hard-code environment settings into their applications instead of using environment variables will not experience problems due to gear migrations between nodes.
 The application continues to function normally because exactly the same environment is reserved for the gear on every node in the district.
 This saves developers and administrators time and effort.

 ##**Enabling districts**